AlexMercedCoder/AlexMercedCoder/readme.md

 ## Introduction

-My name is Alex Merced and I'm a software developer. my current clients include CampusGaurd, ServiceLink, GenEd and others.
-I'm also an Instructor at General Assembly.
-Feel free to contact me to consult or assist with your development project.
+My name is Alex Merced and I'm currently a Developer Advocate for Dremio.
+I have worked with companies such as General Assembly, CampusGuard, ServiceLink, GenEd SYstems, Crossfield Digital and more.
+DevNursery.com is my personal project where I share education content with aspiring developers.
+I'm also the host of the Web Dev 101 and DataNation podcasts.

 ## Skills

-♦ **Languages:** Javascript, Python, Ruby, PHP, GO, Ballerina, Java, Rust
+♦ **Languages:** Javascript, Python, Ruby, PHP, GO, Ballerina, Java, Rust, Scala

 ♦ **Frontend**: HTML, CSS, Web Components, React, Vue, Angular, Svelte, StencilJS, SolidJS